 Hearing loss can be temporary or permanent.
 It often comes on gradually as you get older, but it can sometimes happen suddenly.

-See your GP if you notice any problems with your hearing so you can find out the cause and get advice on treatment.
+See a GP if you notice any problems with your hearing so you can find out the cause and get advice on treatment.

 Signs and symptoms of hearing loss